2 young girls with bright blue t-shirts stand next a women in a matching t-shirt who is pointing towards a dinosaur skeleton on display

 • Campers are not supposed to share food unless related and one lunch is packed for both of them.

-• If you are dropping lunches off late in the day you can take them to admissions.
-They’ll get in touch with camp and we will take the lunch to the appropriate student.
+• If you are dropping lunches off late in the day you can take them to Group Visits Window.
+This is the glass window just inside the drop-off/pick-up area.

 • All campers MUST have a lunch every time they come to camp.
 Even if your camper is “not a big eater” they must have food and will be provided the opportunity to eat.